 How to identify the right one?
 It’s not hard to figure out.
 Who presents the type of music you play?
 A loud bar?
 A coffee house?
 Who tries to support young new artists?
 Draw a big circle on a map, the distance you’re willing to drive at night after a gig, and start looking.

 The temptation might be to try to oversell yourself, and aim at the upper tier of there small venues.
 Looks can be deceiving.
 The small church concert series might be perfect, or they might be the sort that books Grammy winners.
 I know this will sound depressing, but don’t reach for the stars: YET.
 Pay your dues.
 You’re wasting everyone’s time if you pick the wrong venues.

 Check the venue’s website to see if there is a protocol for submission for consideration.
 Follow that.
 Do NOT circumvent.
-Do not message through Facebook or just send an email when there’s a form to fill out.
-This really pisses venues off.
+It only angers the people who make the decisions.